-(The Semester 1 mark and grade are interim guides as they are not finalised until the pair of units are completed at the end of the year.
+(The Semester 1 mark and grade are interim guides as they are not finalised until the pair of units are completed at the end of the year.)

 At the end of the year, students will be provided with a Statement of Achievement, which lists the College mark and grade for each pair of units.
 These are the results which will be submitted to SCSA.
-All final grades are subject to approval by SCSA at the end of the year.
+All final grades are subject to approval by SCSA.
 Students will be notified of any changes from SCSA's review of the students' results submitted by the College.